Tummy Time: What, Why, How?

 There are several reasons why your baby should spend more supervised time lying on his tummy.
-Here are some of the various benefits that you should know about:
+Here are some of the various benefits that you should know about this healthy baby position:

 - It works upper body muscles, allowing for proper head control and torso stability.

 - Helps babies use their arms, neck, back, and head.